linkedin/rest.li/docs/gradle.md

 * dataSchemaRelativePath - Path to .pdsc files required by the interface definition.
 * generator.rest.generate.datatemplates - false unless task should also generate java data template bindings
-* CLASSPATH - 'com.linkedin.pegasus:restli-tools:[CURRENT_VERSION]' artifact and all it's dependencies.
+* CLASSPATH - `com.linkedin.pegasus:restli-tools:[CURRENT_VERSION]` artifact and all its dependencies.
 * targetDirectoryPath - path to target root java source directory
 * sourceFileOrDir - paths to IDL files or directories

 Build integration: Compilation of java source should depend on this task.

-## Config Build Script
+### Config Build Script

-To construct these build tasks, it can help to add a utility task that constructs a list of all the source paths used for 'data template generation', 'avro schema generation', 'rest model generation' and 'rest client generation'.
+To construct these build tasks, it can help to add a utility task that constructs a list of all the source paths used for `data template generation`, `avro schema generation`, `rest model generation` and `rest client generation`.

-## Clean Generated
+### Clean Generated

 No java class for this.
-All directories written to by 'data template generation', 'avro schema generation', 'rest model generation' and 'rest client generation' should be deleted.
+All directories written to by `data template generation`, `avro schema generation`, `rest model generation` and `rest client generation` should be deleted.

 Build integration: clean task should depend on this